 Why Dual Diagnosis Works

-According to Dr. Sharma, dual diagnosis will put a stop to the “revolving door” scenario that characterizes the existing treatment programs designed for substance abuse.
+According to mental health specialist Dr. Tonmoy Sharma, dual diagnosis will put a stop to the “revolving door” scenario that characterizes the existing treatment programs designed for substance abuse.
 The traditional process frequently led to relapses, and addiction patients are then sent back to treatment facilities.

 Such a vicious cycle will be a thing of the past if dual diagnosis comes to wide use.
 To cite an example that would support his position, Dr. Sharma pointed to the treatment process used to treat alcohol abuse.
 The program mandates patients to abstain from alcohol, but at the end of the process, they found themselves struggling with depression.

 It seemed apparent that the program failed, but it’s not the fault of the patient.
-The treatment missed one important thing, and Dr. Sharma said the program overlooked treating depression.
+The treatment missed one important thing, and Dr. Tonmoy Sharma, author, and mental health specialist, said the program overlooked treating depression.
 So, it came as no surprise that the drinking problem returned because the root cause was not addressed.

 It is essential then that addiction treatment includes a deeper understanding of co-occurring mental issues, said Dr. Sharma.

 “To treat a patient effectively, a good addiction specialist must possess the expertise necessary to address both the addiction itself, as well as the mental illness that’s being exacerbated by the addiction.
 Much of the time, treating the addiction alone just isn’t enough,” he continued.